mrnorman/YAKL/README.md

 });
 ```

+The `parallel_for` launcher is useful for every type of loop except for prefix sums and reductions.
+You can embed atomics in `parallel_for` as you'll see a few sections down.

 ### `Array`

 The `Array` class is set up to handle two different memories: Host and Device, and you can seen an example of how to use these above as well as in the [miniWeather](https://github.com/mrnorman/miniWeather) codebase.